rpedljak/RG-Server/README.md

-# RGIgra18
+# RGIgra18/RGGame18
-Server za igru razvijenu u Unity3D na predmetu Računarska grafika, akademska 2018/2019.
-ETF Sarajevo
+Server for a game developed in Unity3D game engine on course Computer Graphics, Faculty of Electrical Engineering 2018/2019